 “For someone sent to get me, you’re… friendly and talkative.
 What’s your name?”

 “Helen… Did they pick you at random to be sent?”

 “No. I volunteered.”

 “I’ve been following your deeds for a long while already.
 I would have been… extremely upset if others laid their hands on you.
 I’m certain you get what I’m saying.”

-“I see…” He answered, taking out of his clouds a minuature vial, no bigger than half a finger with a cork.
+“I see…” He answered, taking out of his clothes a minuature vial, no bigger than half a finger with a cork.
 An iridescent color shined through, swirling about as if it were as thin as water.
 With his thumb he uncapped it, and stared intently with the prospect of drinking it in his mind.
 The liquid itself was anything but safe, leaving him torn in the dilemma of whether the situation required it or not.
 Something to be kept for a life-or-death situation, yet only he decided on whether it was one, or not.